jsinger67/parol/docs/ParGrammar.md

 The `%pop` instruction is used to pop the index of the scanner pushed before and to switch to the scanner configuration with that index.

-> Currently the scanner state switching only works if the lookahead at the point where the switch is made is only of size 1 because the lookahead mechanism is not aware of scanner states.
+> Currently the scanner state switching only works if the lookahead __at the point where the switch is made__ is only of size 1 because the lookahead mechanism is not aware of scanner states.
 This means the provision of lookahead tokens will be made with the current active scanner and may fail if a token is not known by it.
-In most cases this should can be circumvented by an appropriate grammar formulation.
+In most cases this can be circumvented by an appropriate grammar formulation.

 To demonstrate the handling of scanner states a new example `scanner_states` was included.